-Lindford Pierson roundabout to finish June
+Linford Pierson roundabout to finish June

 The Linford Pierson highway expansion will be completed by June, according to the National Roads Authority (NRA) officials.

-NRA Project Manager for the expansion Mark Scotland says drainage pipes are currently being installed along the highway for the $6 million project.
+NRA Project Manager for the expansion Mark Scotland said drainage pipes are currently being installed along the highway for the $6 million project.

 The project will expand the highway to four lanes from the roundabout at Silver Oaks Apartments to Agnes way which is expected to resolve a long-standing traffic issue.